Annual Review of Nutrition: Scope and indexing

 The Annual Review of Nutrition defines its scope as covering significant developments in the field of nutrition and its subfields such as macronutrients (proteins, fats, and carbohydrates), bioenergetics, micronutrients, metabolic regulation, nutritional genomics, clinical nutrition, nutritional anthropology, epidemiology, toxicology, and nutrition as it pertains to public health.
 Each volume includes a prefatory chapter written by a prominent nutrition scientist, reflecting on their careers and accomplishments.
-As of 2022, Journal Citation Reports gives the journal a 2021 impact factor of 9.323, ranking it fourth of 90 journals in the category "Nutrition & Dietetics".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, PASCAL, CINAHL, MEDLINE, EMBASE, and Academic Search, among others.

 Editorial processes

 The Annual Review of Nutrition is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
 All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.